 Deciding on car insurance that’s right for you

 The cost of your car insurance premium will depend on what sort of cover you go for.
-Third Party Car Insurance, for example, only covers damage to other cars caused by you, while Comprehensive Car Insurance will also cover your car if it’s damaged in an accident, or if it’s stolen.
-Beyond this, you can also consider adding optional extras to your policy like Roadside Assist, Windscreen and Window Glass Cover, and more.
+Third Party Car insurance, for example, only covers damage to another person's car or property caused by the use of your car.
+Beyond this, you can also consider adding Optional Covers to your policy like Roadside Assist, Windscreen and Window Glass Cover, and more.

 Consider your excess